tshak/terrassh/README.md

 # TerraSSH

 TerraSSH is a tool to make it easy to SSH into [Terraform](https://terraform.io) managed instances.
 This is particularly useful in development scenarios where you don't have a stable inventory of machines.
+For example, to SSH into the first web instance, simply use:

+`$ terrassh web`

 ## Installation